Children, adolescents, adults, couples, families, groups.

 I also worked as a consultant and national advisor in the UK on best practice in working with families, parenting, and high risk, complex presentations.

-I have provided individual professional supervision for about 15 years to clinicians from a range of disciplines.
-I have also taught, mentored and supervised multidisciplinary clinicians in parenting, family work and therapy, systemic methods and techniques, relational and attachment approaches, and group work.
-I have worked within a range of legislative frameworks, including extensively with health, schools, social services and community organisations as a partner.
-I have been the service representative on a number of multi-agency strategic and operational groups.
+I have provided individual professional supervision for for many years to clinicians from a range of disciplines.
+These include consultants across a range of medical specialities, psychiatric registrars, junior doctors, nurses and allied health disciplines.
+I have also taught, mentored and supervised multidisciplinary clinicians in family therapy, systemic methods and techniques, relational and attachment approaches, and group work.
+I have worked within a range of legislative frameworks, and have been the service representative on a number of multi-agency strategic and operational groups.

-As a practice lead and clinical supervisor of others, I have quality assured clinicians and partner agencies through live supervision, supervision groups and teaching and support.
+As a practice lead and clinical supervisor of others, I have quality assured clinicians and partner agencies through live supervision, supervision groups, teaching and support.